 Burning on State, Municipal, and Private Lands

-Burning on all State, municipal, or private forested lands is subject year-round to State laws and regulations pertaining to burning practicesState laws and regulations pertaining to burning practices (Alaska Statute 41.15.010-41.15-170 and 11 AAC95 Article 6).
+Burning on all State, municipal, or private forested lands is subject year-round to State laws and regulations pertaining to burning practices (Alaska Statute 41.15.010-41.15-170 and 11 AAC95 Article 6).
 Burning conducted under 11 AAC 95.400 – 11 AAC 95.430 may be subject to other local laws and regulations that are more restrictive.
-Non-criminal and criminal citations can be issued for violations for State wildland fire protection laws.
+Non-criminal and criminal citations can be issued for violations of State wildland fire protection laws.

-Permit requirements for burning on all State, municipal, or private forested lands during the fire season (April 1 to August 31) and at other times of year as designated by the Commissioner of DNR include:
+State issued burn permits are required for burning on all State, municipal, or private forested lands not covered under local burn ordinances.
+State issued burn permits are required during the fire season (April 1 to August 31) and at other times of the year as designated by the Commissioner of DNR include:

 Alaska Division of Forestry Small Scale Burn Permits are required by law prior to ignition of a burn barrel, burning a maintained lawn of less than 1 acre, and burning a brush pile of organic material not exceeding 10 feet in diameter by 4 feet in height.

-Alaska Division of Forestry Large Scale Burn Permits are required for any burning of wooded debris that exceeds the size and/or complexity of the SmallScale Burn Permit including agricultural parcels, land clearing, logging operations, and contractor certification burning.
+Alaska Division of Forestry Large Scale Burn Permits are required for any burning of wooded debris that exceeds the size and/or complexity of the Small-Scale Burn Permit including agricultural parcels, land clearing, logging operations, and contractor certification burning.

-Campfires, warming and signal fires less than 3’ feet in diameter and 2 feet in height do NOT require a Burn Permit but must comply with local laws and Alaska Wildland Fire Protection Statutes and Regulations.
+Cooking, warming, and signal fires (“campfires”) less than 3’ feet in diameter and 2 feet in height do NOT require a Burn Permit but must comply with local laws and Alaska Wildland Fire Protection Statutes and Regulations.

-Additional permitting may be required by other local agencies having jurisdictional authority. .Permittees are responsible for determining and complying with any federal, state, municipal, or local laws or regulations that apply.
+Additional permitting may be required by other state and local agencies having jurisdictional authority.
+Permittees are responsible for determining and complying with any federal, state, municipal, or local laws or regulations that apply.

 Burn permits are subject to suspensions and closures (this is distinct from public use restrictions identified above and applies only to those activities that require a burn permit under DNR regulations)

-DNR burn permits and permit regulations is available from the DNR Burn Permit webpage
+DNR burn permits and permit regulations is available from the DNR Burn Permit webpage.

-ADEC regulation 18 AAC 50.065ADEC regulation 18 AAC 50.065 prohibits the combustion of materials that create black smoke, toxic and acid bases and particulate matter and burning that creates adverse effects on nearby persons or property.
-Exceptions apply to for fire training operations.
+ADEC regulation 18 AAC 50.065 prohibits the combustion of materials that create black smoke, toxic and acid bases and particulate matter and burning that creates adverse effects on nearby persons or property.
+Exceptions apply to fire training operations.

 Burning on Federal Lands